warren-bank/mirror-XMail-mail-server/Readme.txt

 	[EnableAuthSMTP-POP3]
 	Enable SMTP after POP3 authentication ( default on ).

+	[MaxMessageSize]
+	Set the maximum message size in Kb that is possible to send through the server.

 	[DefaultSmtpPerms]
 	This list SMTP permissions assigned to users looked up inside MAILUSERS.TAB during SMTP authentication.
 	It also defines the permissions for users authenticated with SMTP after POP3.